Decision Support and Analysis

 NIUReports serves as a central repository of data/reporting including that of recruitment/admissions, retention and enrollment/registration.
 Administered by Decision Support and Analysis, this internal data/reporting repository facilitates a more efficient distribution of key data/reporting to university leaders and promotes the usage of the underlying data/reporting to the broader university community.

-Commissions, Committees & Classifications
+Commissions, Committees and Classifications

 Leveraging from the Association of Public and Land-Grant Universities research, policy, and advocacy organization of public research universities, land-grant institutions, state university systems and higher education organizations, Commission on Information, Measurement and Analysis (CIMA) creates communities of practice around effective and efficient use of data and fiscal resources to guide campus planning and decision-making.